Top Web Design Trends for 2026

 Bento Grid Layouts — The New Standard for Information Design

-If you’ve scrolled through Apple’s product pages, Linear’s homepage, or practically any modern SaaS landing page lately, you’ve seen it: sleek, rounded rectangular tiles packed together in perfect, modular harmony.
-This is the bento grid layout — and in 2026, it’s not just a trend, it’s the defining format of high-end web design.
+If you've scrolled through Apple's product pages, Linear's homepage, or practically any modern SaaS landing page lately, you've seen it: sleek, rounded rectangular tiles packed together in perfect, modular harmony.
+This is the bento grid layout — and in 2026, it's the defining format of high-end web design.

 What Is a Bento Grid Layout?

 The bento grid takes its name from the traditional Japanese lunch box (bentō), where different foods are neatly compartmentalized in a single tray.
-In web design, this translates to organizing content into a series of distinct, rounded rectangular “tiles” that vary in size to communicate hierarchy.
+In web design, this translates to organizing content into distinct, rounded rectangular "tiles" that vary in size to communicate hierarchy — the successor to empty minimalism, now called Functional Minimalism.

 Why Bento Grids Work So Well in 2026